 For character mode, the comparison is left-to-right and is terminated on the first pair of characters that are not the same.
 If one string is exhausted before the other, the short string is less than the long string.
 If both strings are exhausted at the same time, they are equal.
 For character mode, the arguments can be enclosed in double quotes if they contain blanks.
-The quotes are not included in the comparison.

 For decimal and hexadecimal mode, the comparison is performed by comparing the binary value of the numbers.
+The values can be enclosed in parentheses for compound expressions.